ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/theory.md

-The general approach of the **Virtual Ecosystem** is to build on these model frameworks, and to connect this prior work into a single modelling framework that provides a fully mechanistic, fully integrated representation of key abiotic and biotic processes that govern three key emergent properties of terrestrical ecosystems: their stability, resilience, and sustainability.
+The general approach of the **Virtual Ecosystem** is to build on these model frameworks, and to connect this prior work into a single modelling framework that provides a fully mechanistic, fully integrated representation of key abiotic and biotic processes that govern three key emergent properties of terrestrial ecosystems: their stability, resilience, and sustainability.

 We think we can replicate complex